 As with wine tasting, cheese tasting involves a few unique steps.

 The process begins again by using all senses other than taste: Alex advised us to not only smell the cheeses as he served them to us, but also to touch them and evaluate the texture – for qualities beyond just “hard” and “soft.”
 We began with comté, a cheese made from unpasteurized cow’s milk in the Franche-Comté traditional province of eastern France.
-I’m going to be honest when I say that this is the only cheese whose history I can actually remember because the rest that came afterwards were so delicious I essentially lost my train of thought for the next hour and a half.
+I’ll be honest: this is the only cheese whose history I can actually recall.
+The others were so delicious that my focus began to lessen over the course of the next hour and a half.

 Alex did mention that a proper tasting event should include a total of five cheeses from two different animals, i.e. cow and goat.
 Furthermore, you should be sure to include exactly two cooked and three uncooked cheeses (don’t ask me where these numbers came from, I will always encourage the decision to add more cheese if you so desire).
 To clarify, “cooked” cheese is made from smaller-cut curds that are heated to a higher temperature to affect the texture of the cheese.
 Heating curds helps expel moisture, hence why many types of cooked cheeses tend to retain a more firm texture.